maxxiimo/the-front-end-manifesto/foundation-markup.md

 It is designed to provide a title for each page your end-users visit.
 If a unique title does not exist for any particular page, the default "XXX" title is given.
 Obviously change this.

-Never put title text in your controllers.
+NOTE: Never put title text in your controllers.
 Text belongs in views and should stay there whenever humanly possible.

+> Abstract logic out of views, keep view code out of controllers.

+\- [Manifesto][manifesto]

 Add the following to the top of any page you wish to add a unique title to:

     - content_for :title do
       Some Cool Title